Skip to content

 Data Protection Officer

-Data Protection Officers are responsible for keeping people's data safe and secure.
+Data Protection Officers are responsible for keeping the data held by organisations about individuals safe and secure.

-Data Protection Officer is also known as Information Governance Officer.
+Data Protection Officer is also known as Privacy Officer.

 Role Characteristics